ilenhanako/it-kid-book/C1_making_an_app_is_easy.md

-# Making an App is Easy
+# Chapter 1: Making an App is Easy

 Making an app is easy, you should learn it